Frequently Asked Questions

 What is the Next Generation Network?

-The Planetary Health Next Generation Network is composed of students and next generation leaders worldwide who are dedicated to advancing the emerging field of planetary health through local community efforts, educational events, and research projects.
-This network stitches together the Planetary Health Campus Ambassadors (PHCAs), planetary health student club leaders and members, former and current Travel Scholars to Planetary Health Annual Meetings, and many more Next Gen leaders from around the world!
-The PHA staff and Next Gen Fellow work to support these diverse efforts by providing introductory resources, workshop materials, mentorship opportunities, and community-building platforms, such as the NextGen group on PHA’s Members Hylo Community.
+The Planetary Health Next Generation Network (Next Gen) is composed of students and Next Generation leaders worldwide who are dedicated to advancing the emerging field of Planetary Health through local community efforts, educational events, and research projects.
+This network stitches together the Planetary Health Campus Ambassadors (PHCAs), Planetary Health student leaders and members, former and current Travel Scholars to Planetary Health Annual Meetings, and many more Next Gen leaders from around the world!
+The PHA staff and Next Gen Fellows work to support these diverse efforts by providing introductory resources, workshop materials, mentorship opportunities, and community-building platforms, such as the Next Gen group on PHA’s Members Hylo Community.

 What is the Planetary Health Campus Ambassador program?

-Current undergraduate or graduate students interested in planetary health from all disciplines and geographies are encouraged to apply.
-PHCAs commit to a year-long term in which they organize activities, events or projects, check-in frequently with fellow campus ambassadors, participate in the Planetary Health Annual Meeting and attend at least two PHA organized workshops.
+Current undergraduate or graduate students interested in Planetary Health from all disciplines and geographies are encouraged to apply.
+PHCAs commit to a year-long term in which they organize activities, events, or projects, check in frequently with fellow campus ambassadors, participate in the Planetary Health Annual Meeting’ and attend at least two PHA-organized workshops.

 What is the Clinicians for Planetary Health (C4PH) working group?